theHDM/hexboard2/README.md

 pre-map the pins to an output order you shouldn't need to reverse the map

-BASICALLY DONE: ROTARY.h
+DONE: ROTARY.h
 create one object -- 3 pins, 2 outputs
 MUTEX = 0 when running the update function, 1 otherwise overload read() to pop a turn or click from the queue

-AUDIO.h
+DONE AUDIO.h
 create one object per audio source, with multiple pin outs use circle bugger and mutex pointers when needed

-PIXEL.h
-poll() to send pixel data each frame (60fps, or 16384uS per frame) do all color coversions before polling -- should only send the buffer.
+DONE but has to be on core 1 PIXEL.h poll() to send pixel data each frame (60fps, or 16384uS per frame) do all color coversions before polling -- should only send the buffer.